vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 22 / Purus.amedha, Manasarapurus.a, Vāstupurus.a 451

 sacrifice, not to speak of human sacrifice, had become tabu.
 The bodies of the four animal victims are thrown into the water from where the clay is taken to make the bricks.
-29 What is done with the decapitated human corpse remains unclear in the Srautas¯utras.
+29 What is done with the decapitated human corpse remains unclear in the Srautasūtras.
 The ´ Satapathabrāhman ´ . a strongly suggests that all trunks are thrown into the water: 30

 As to these glories (śriyah.), [identified with the elixir of life (rasa) in SBr 6.1.1.4.], ´ they are these very heads of the sacrificial victims and these trunks are the five (altar) layers (citi).
 Therefore, after having placed the heads of the sacrificial victims, one piles up the layers; then one unites these trunks with these same heads.
 31